 Social media is a key component of freelance travel writers.
-They travel all over the internet to leave comments on blogs and forums such as Matador Travel and Brave New Traveler.
+They travel all over the internet to leave comments on blogs and forums.
 The comments point back to a company’s websites through links.
 This is what drives traffic to websites.
-Most will spend a fair amount of time on sites such as Facebook or MySpace promoting their own blogs and or services.
+Most will spend a fair amount of time on sites such as Facebook promoting their own blogs and or services.

 Finally, travel writers research, educate, and train themselves on the latest and greatest technologies available.
 Most magazines and newspapers request photographs to accompany travel articles.
 Purchasing a digital camera and learning how to properly use it is essential.
 Don’t forget about software such as Adobe Photoshop.
 That picture of The Great Wall of China may need to be retouched.
 This just proves that travel writers are people who are “jacks or janes of all trades!”